onqtam/headjack/docs/why/10_COOPERATION.md

 > "War, poverty, corruption, hunger, misery, human suffering will not change in a monetary system.
 That is, there will be very little significant change.
 It’s going to take the redesign of our culture and values." - [Jacque Fresco](https://www.azquotes.com/quote/728457)

+> "No man stands so tall as when he stops to help a child." - [Abraham Lincoln](https://www.goodreads.com/quotes/43167-no-man-stands-so-tall-as-when-he-stoops-to)

 > "Everyone talking about product-market fit.
 Nobody talking about user-values fit.
 And we’re supposed to solve AI Alignment?" - [Peter Wang](https://twitter.com/pwang/status/1743377594366496788)

 > "We argue that human agents learn the shared habits, norms, and expectations of their culture through immersive participation in patterned cultural practices that selectively pattern attention and behaviour.
 We call this process “thinking through other minds” (TTOM) – in effect, the process of inferring other agents’ expectations about the world and how to behave in social context.
 We argue that for humans, information from and about other people's expectations constitutes the primary domain of statistical regularities that humans leverage to predict and organize behaviour." - [Thinking through other minds](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/abs/thinking-through-other-minds-a-variational-approach-to-cognition-and-culture/9A10399BA85F428D5943DD847092C14A#:~:text=We%20argue%20that,and%20organize%20behaviour.)